 Broadly speaking, IMS treatment can be a very effective method for treating pain in your muscles, joints, and tendons, especially when the communication between the nerves and the muscles are part of the problem.

-IMS treatment can also play a key role in improving muscle strength, such as when muscles are weakened due to prolonged inactivity.
-For instance, if you are recovering from a severe injury like a broken bone and have gone several months with a cast, unable to use the muscles surrounding the injured area, IMS physiotherapy can help you rebuild the strength of these muscles and tendons once you get rid of the cast.
+IMS treatment can also play a role in improving muscle activation potential, an example of this is when muscles are weakened due to prolonged inactivity.
+If you are recovering from a severe injury like a broken bone and have gone several weeks to months with a cast, unable to use the muscles surrounding the injured area, IMS physiotherapy can help you rebuild the strength of these muscles and tendons in combination with a strengthening program, once you get rid of the cast

 IMS treatment has been used with great success to treat conditions such as: